 Compartmentalization of these man-made dynamic systems would offer tantalizing additional possibilities.
-Cell-sized compartments (1-10µm) may provide a model of biotic or prebiotic organization2.
+Cell-sized compartments (~1-100 µm) may provide a model of biotic or prebiotic organization2.
 For example, stochastic effects arising from low numbers of molecules in small spaces are very important in biology3, but hardly explored outside of living systems.
 Synchronization of many autonomous elements using quorum sensing provides another example 4.

-Beside these basic biological motivations, compartmentalization is also the obvious way forward for the exploration of man-made molecular circuits.
+Beside these basic biological motivations, micro-compartmentalization is also the obvious way forward for the exploration of man-made molecular circuits.
 First, it permits the running of hundreds of circuits using volumes that would have yielded a single experiment otherwise.
 Such high-throughput will be required to tune the many parameters controlling the behavior of molecular assemblies.
 Even in the case where all the compartments possess an identical “program”, compartmentalization may yield new analytical concepts such as digital PCR5.
 Second, splitting - and later establishing controlled connections between - spatially distributed molecular circuits may unleash the computing power of molecular programs6 by removing cross-talks and allowing the reuse of modules.

 Yet, compartmentalization and long-term monitoring of biochemical reactions in micro-compartments has been difficult to achieve.
-Indeed, the reactions involved must run sustainably in closed systems and the potentially detrimental effects of large surface/volume ratio and leaks need to be tightly controlled.
+Indeed, the reactions involved must run sustainably in closed systems and the potentially detrimental effects of large surface/volume ratios and leaks need to be tightly controlled.